schedula/league-oauth2-social/readme.md

-# The missing social authentication for [Php Oauth2 Server](https://github.com/thephpleague/oauth2-server)
+# The missing social authentication aka. social grant for [Php Oauth2 Server](https://github.com/thephpleague/oauth2-server)

 Description : This package extends [thephpleague/oauth2-server](https://github.com/thephpleague/oauth2-server) for authorization of user via their social account via api.
 All you need to do is enable `SocialGrant` on your [`AuhtorizationServer`](https://github.com/thephpleague/oauth2-server/blob/master/src/AuthorizationServer.php) class.